On Recoding Ordered Treatments as Binary Indicators: Proofs

-The model in Equation \ref{eq:hurdle_simple} therefore implies the same set of observed and counterfactual treatment choices as under LATE and EMCO.
-The LATE framework assumptions can therefore be represented by a two latent factor hurdle model without imposing any additional restrictions on the DGP.
+We have thus constructed a selection model that satisfies all the assumptions of LATE and EMCO and implies the same set of observed and counterfactual treatment choices.
+Adding the independence and exclusion assumption---$(Y_i(0),\dots,Y_i(\bar{D}),U_i^{Ext}, U_i^{Int}) \ \indep \ Z_i$---completes the equivalence.
+The LATE framework assumptions can therefore also be represented by a two-latent factor hurdle model.